Topological K-theory of complex noncommutative spaces: Introduction

 Finally let us mention another possible relation with the work of Freed \cite{freed} where for problems of dimension reduction of certains Chern--Simons theories, the author raises the question to find a refinement of Hochschild homology defined over the integers.
 The topological K-theory endowed with its Chern map seems to be a good candidate for this refinement.

-\paragraph*{Acknowledgements} I am very grateful to Bertrand Toën for accepted me as his student and for sharing so generously his ideas with me.
-It was a great pleasure to work with him in Montpellier.
-I want to thank Marco Robalo for his constant warm support, for its carefull reading, Benjamin Hennion for reading and improving the text in its early form and having been a genial office mate ; Pranav Pandit for helping me improve the text, and for the motivating discussions all along, especially on Deligne cohomology.
-I would like to thank Denis-Charles Cisinski, Bernhard Keller, Carlos Simpson, Michel Vaquié and Gabriele Vezzosi for their support and all the motivating discussions we had on the subject of this paper.
+\paragraph*{Acknowledgements ---} I want to warmly thank Bertrand Toën for having accepted me as his student, for sharing his mathematical ideas with me and for his constant support during the preparation of this work.
+I want to thank Denis-Charles Cisinski, Benoit Fresse, Benjamin Hennion, Dmitry Kaledin, Bernhard Keller, Pranav Pandit, Frédéric Paugam, Marco Robalo, Abd\'{o} Roig-Maranges, Carlos Simpson, Boris Tsygan, Michel Vaquié and Gabriele Vezzosi for their support and the motivating discussions we had on the subject of this paper.
+I thank the referee for his useful comments that did contribute to correct and improve this article from its early version.

 \begin{itemize} \item We handle set theoretical issues by choosing two Grothendieck universes $\U\in\V$ in the sense of \cite{sga4-1}.
 We suppose that $\U$ contains the set $\N$ of natural numbers.